 If you work in a call center, your job depends on your voice, and you are considered an occupational voice user.
 Your voice is the primary tool you have to convey your company’s message.
 Whether your call center is in retail, finance, technical support, bill collecting, or health care, your voice is a vital link with the customer.

 In this environment, a healthy, pleasing voice can help build trust with customers.
 Just as neat professional attire is essential for face-to-face interactions with clients, successful phone interactions depend on the clarity of the voice.
 A hoarse voice from a call center agent (CCA) can create a negative impression and detract from building credibility and trust with clients.

-So a healthy voice is crucial, but because you are talking on the phone nearly 40 hours a week, you are at risk for damaging your voice and developing hoarseness.
-A 2002 study on voice problems among CCAs reported voice problems in 31 percent of CCAs, with several negative outcomes, including:
+So a healthy voice is crucial for call center agents, but because you are talking on the phone nearly 40 hours a week, you are at risk for damaging your voice and developing hoarseness.
+A 2002 study on voice problems among CCAs reported voice problems in 31% of CCAs, with several negative outcomes, including:

 - Increased sick days